Katherine S. Egan

 As I approached 40, my dietary habits started shifting.
 I completely gave up soda.
 I reduced processed foods greatly.
 And by processed I mean: pre-packaged and ‘chemicalized’ stuff where they somehow remove the nutrition and add in salt, fat, and sugar.
-You know – the stuff you find mostly in the center aisles of super markets.
+You know – the stuff you find mostly in the center aisles of supermarkets in brightly colored packaging.
 I started shopping more and more at the perimeter of these markets and included farmers markets.
 I focused on whole food, organic, grass and pasture-raised, non-gmo, etc. I got rid of ‘regular’ table salt and only use pink Himalayan salt or sea salt.
 And I began to read food labels much more carefully, when there was a label 😉

 With all of this, I somehow kept myself healthy.
 Sure I have issues with my weight.
 I’m working on that.
 I have the beginnings of arthritis.
 I’m researching this.
 And I’m peri-menopausal.
 I’m not perfect.
 I don’t believe anyone is.